 Or, as he said it: “If it’s awesome, it goes on the site.”

 It started slowly but over time became a hit.
 Readers loved that they could get an email each weekday that listed the best personal finance posts.
 It helped them find new and interesting posts by bloggers they often didn’t know.
-(FYI, if you want to subscribe, you can do so here.)

 Over time the site grew and began adding more features.

 Next was a directory of personal finance bloggers.
 It lists details on money bloggers (at least all of them who want to be discovered) like name of site, net worth, and social media accounts.

 J Money used this collection to begin polling bloggers.
 He’s asked them for their favorite books, best money apps, and top podcasts so far.

 More recently, RSF added forums for both personal finance geeks (talking about money) and bloggers (a “secret” lounge where we chat about all things blogging — yes, very nerdy and I love it).

 Those are just the highlights.
 There’s lots more and plenty to keep both money nerds and bloggers very happy.

 The Potential of Rockstar Finance

 Every blogger who’s ever been featured on RSF knows the impact.
 “Being Rockstar’d” is a great thing for a blogger, driving up to 5,000 visitors to their site.